RL89pl/picoCTF/readme.md

 **Problem:** Can you understand the language and answer the questions to retrieve the flag?
 Connect to the service with nc 2018shell.picoctf.com 8672

-**Wskaz體ka:** Maybe try writing a python script?
+**Wskaz贸wka:** Maybe try writing a python script?

-**Rozwi箊anie:** Screen przedstawia r阠zne rozwi箊anie.
-Mam dodatkowo skrypt, jednak kod nie dzia砤 pomimo tego, 縠 jest prawid硂wy.
+**Rozwi膮zanie:** Screen przedstawia r臋czne rozwi膮zanie.
+Mam dodatkowo skrypt, jednak kod nie dzia艂a pomimo tego, 偶e jest prawid艂owy.
 ![scriptme](pictures/scriptme.PNG)